-I opened ecce yoga in 2008 with the support of my husband Derek and with a unique partnership with my brother Mark of ecce art gallery.
+I opened ecce yoga studio in 2008 in downtown Fargo, in a unique partnership with my brother and ecce art gallery.
+After holding space for ten years on Broadway, ecce yoga relocated to a beautiful new space in 2019.
 I’ve been practicing and studying yoga since 2002.
 I discovered yoga while living in Minneapolis, MN and continued studying after moving to Portland, OR, where I met my teacher Casey Palmer of Near East Yoga.
 I completed my 200 hour training in 2010 and have done additional trainings with De West (prenatal) and Judith Lasater (restorative) as well as Matthew Sweeney and Asha Wolf.
-I also completed a doula (birth partner) training in 2014.
+I completed a doula (birth partner) training in 2014.
 Being a professional touring singer-songwriter for over 12 years, yoga in many ways helped to ground me and keep me well in body, mind, and spirit.
 It has been a constant in my life through joy, loss, grief and change.
-Sharing yoga with others, and helping to build a community of like-minded people, has been a hugely satisfying part of me and my husband’s lives and I feel blessed and honored to hold the space at ecce for others to do their practice.
-I am also mother to a beautiful little girl Ruby Ann.
+Sharing yoga with others, and helping to build a supportive sangha here in Fargo, has been a hugely satisfying part of my life.
+I feel blessed and honored to hold the space at ecce for others to do their practice.
+I am also very fortunate to be life partners with my love Derek and to be the mama to our beautiful little girl, Ruby Ann.

-I was drawn to yoga in 2000 initially to redress some of the imbalances in my body caused by many years of distance running.
+I was drawn to yoga in 2000 initially to address some of the imbalances in my body caused by many years of distance running.
 My first experience with Ashtanga was with Carrie Mickelson in Fargo.
-I completed a 500 hour training course with Mary Beth Nehl in Willmar, MN and am a RYT 500 and E RYT 200 teacher with the Yoga Alliance.
+I completed a 500 hour training course with Mary Beth Nehl at the Yoga Loft in Willmar, MN and am a RYT 500 teacher with Yoga Alliance.
 I participated in group practices with Sri K Pattabhi Jois in Colorado and in New York.
 I also completed a 40 hour training intensive with Manju Jois.
 Ashtanga Vinyasa Yoga strengthens the body, lifts the spirit and quiets the mind.